 Our social compliance program is global and attention to ethical sourcing spans across many departments.
-We have a global Social Compliance Committee that guides corporate management in strategy and execution of the program, with our international buying offices and merchants all playing a key role in achieving our goals.
+We have a global Social Compliance Committee that helps guide corporate management in setting strategy and executing the program, with our international buying offices and merchants all playing key roles in achieving our goals.

-Our Social Compliance Committee is overseen by TJX management.
-The Committee is composed of management representatives from the U.S., Canada and Europe and from relevant disciplines within TJX, including merchandising, sourcing, imports, compliance, enterprise risk management, legal and global communications.
-The Committee meets on a regular basis and oversees compliance of TJX's ethical sourcing initiative, which is coordinated by our Assistant Vice President (AVP), Global Social Compliance, who has specific responsibility for managing and overseeing our ethical sourcing program.
-This global social compliance position reports to the Senior Vice President, Chief Risk and Compliance Officer, and works closely with representatives of the different purchasing functions across all of TJX's businesses and with the Social Compliance Committee.
+Our Social Compliance Committee is comprised of senior leadership from the U.S., Canada and Europe and from relevant disciplines within TJX, including merchandising, sourcing, imports, compliance, enterprise risk management, legal and global communications.
+The Committee meets on a regular basis and oversees compliance of TJX’s ethical sourcing initiative, which is coordinated by our Assistant Vice President (AVP), Global Social Compliance, who has specific responsibility for managing and overseeing our ethical sourcing program.
+This global social compliance position reports to the Senior Vice President, Chief Risk and Compliance Officer, and works closely with representatives of the different purchasing functions across all of TJX’s businesses and with the Social Compliance Committee.

 Factories manufacturing the products we design are required to undergo periodic audits to ensure adherence to our Vendor Code of Conduct.
 Our goal is to conduct biennial audits of factories in good standing.
 Factories requiring additional monitoring are targeted to be revisited within six months of the prior audit.